moe-naj/cybersecurity_toolbox/README.md

 # Cybersecurity Toolbox

-A personal, living reference of every cybersecurity tool I've used or evaluated — organized by use case rather than alphabetically, so it's easy to scan for "what do I reach for on X kind of job" instead of hunting an A-Z list from memory.
+A personal, living reference of every cybersecurity tool I've used or evaluated, organized by use case rather than alphabetically, so it's easy to scan for "what do I reach for on X kind of job" instead of hunting an A-Z list from memory.

 ## How it's organized

-The table is sorted by **Scope** (the use case or domain a tool belongs to — e.g. Memory, Network, Disk, Registry, Timeline, Malware, OSINT) rather than by tool name.
+The table is sorted by **Scope** (the use case or domain a tool belongs to, e.g. Memory, Network, Disk, Registry, Timeline, Malware, OSINT) rather than by tool name.
 Each entry includes a short description of what the tool does and, where useful, a concrete example command to get started.

-This list spans the full range of offensive and defensive security work — reverse engineering, DFIR, memory/disk forensics, network analysis, Active Directory, cloud, malware analysis, OSINT, and phishing/adversary simulation tooling.
+This list spans the full range of offensive and defensive security work, reverse engineering, DFIR, memory/disk forensics, network analysis, Active Directory, cloud, malware analysis, OSINT, and phishing/adversary simulation tooling.

-The list will be updated periodically as I discover new tools, retire outdated ones, or refine descriptions — so expect it to grow and shift over time.
+The list will be updated periodically as I discover new tools, retire outdated ones, or refine descriptions, so expect it to grow and shift over time.

 ## Disclaimers